- •

 Depending on the season and the ferry company, you may come across special offers for the Athens (All Ports) to Patmos route, including early booking discounts or limited-time promotions.
 To stay informed, follow the Ferryscanner blog, connect with us on social media, or subscribe to our newsletter.
 Any valid offers are automatically applied during the booking process, ensuring you always get the best price for your trip to Patmos.

-Choose your ferry from the Athens to Patmos timetable
+Choose your ferry from the Athens (All Ports) to Patmos timetable

-Heading from Athens to Patmos without or with a vehicle
+Heading from Athens (All Ports) to Patmos without or with a vehicle

 Foot passengers can take ferries from Athens (All Ports) to Patmos, and most sailings are accessible for wheelchair users.
 If you want to double-check what's available, feel free to reach out to our support team.
 It's best to be at the boarding gate at least 60 minutes before the ferry leaves.
 You can also choose extras like Flexi Cancellation and SMS Notifications when booking, to make your trip a bit more carefree.

-Can you bring a car on the ferry from Athens to Patmos?
+Can you bring a car on the ferry from Athens (All Ports) to Patmos?

-Cars are allowed on certain ferries from Athens to Patmos, and we provide a simple and convenient way to book your ticket.
+Cars are allowed on certain ferries from Athens (All Ports) to Patmos, and we provide a simple and convenient way to book your ticket.
 Ferries that accommodate cars:

 - BLUE STAR 2- Blue Star Ferries, departing from Piraeus